KyryloKuzyk/PrimeTween/README.md

 #### DOTween adapter

 PrimeTween comes with the built-in migration adapter that can help you migrate even big projects in a matter of hours.
 First, to enable the adapter , add the **`PRIME_TWEEN_DOTWEEN_ADAPTER`** define to the `ProjectSettings/Player/Script Compilation` and press Apply.

 <img src="Documentation/adapter_define.png">

 The migration process may vary from project to project.
 In many cases, simply replacing `using DG.Tweening;` with the `using PrimeTween;` is enough to switch a script from DOTween to PrimeTween.
 See how easy was to migrate the [MotionDesignFES](https://github.com/KirillKuzyk/MotionDesignFES-PrimeTween/commit/077829d838c4916a5f7d8a72552dbe763bad5f73) project with dozens of complex animations.

-These are the most common migration code changes that require a **manual fix**.
+Here are the most common places that require a **manual fix** to the existing code.
 ```csharp
 // using DG.Tweening;
 using PrimeTween;